What to do in Kotor: the Most Picturesque Town in Montenegro

 A black cat emerges from under a wooden sign: 'Cats shop.
 Hand made'

-So, now that you got the fresh energy from all the food, there is still have more activities to take part in!
+So, now that you got the fresh energy from all the food, there are more activities to do!

 A cozy square in Old town Kotor with outdoor restaurant seating & people eating